apache/camel-karavan/ROADMAP.md

 ## Monitoring and dashboards
 We are planning to create a Dashboard page in the Karavan cloud application.

 Dashboard should show all Deployments, Pods, Pipelines and camel-context health-check information associated with Camel projects.
-Camel projects are projects labeled with `app.openshift.io/runtime=camel` or `app.openshift.io/runtime=camel` and not limited to Karavan-created projects.
+Projects should not be limited to Karavan-created projects.

 ## Camel Error Handler
 ErrorHandler YAML DSL is different from canonical Java/XML DSL.